project-owner/Peppy.doc/Installation.md

 ```

 ###LIRC###
 The LIRC is required if you are going to control Peppy player using Infrared Remote Control.
-To check that LIRC is installed on your system run the command 'irw' which comes with LIRC (this is program for testing IR remote):
+To check that LIRC is installed on your system run the program 'irw' which comes with LIRC (this is program for testing IR remote):
 ```
 pi@raspberrypi ~ $ irw
 -bash: irw: command not found